Jessica Madden, MD, FAAP, IBCLC

-I am a neonatologist and mother of 4 in Cleveland, Ohio.
-I recently started a newborn home visiting service called Primrose Newborn Care because I do not believe that our current model of postpartum and neonatal (newborn) care provides enough support for new moms and their babies.
+I am a neonatologist, pediatrician, lactation consultant (IBCLC), and mother of 4 in Cleveland, Ohio.
+I started a newborn home visiting service called Primrose Newborn Care in 2018 because I do not believe that our current model of postpartum and neonatal (newborn) care provides enough support for new moms and their babies.
+In 2020 I started to offer infant feeding telemedicine consults through an offshoot of Primrose called babygabbie.

 I personally struggled with breastfeeding difficulties, lack of confidence, and severe postpartum depression after the birth of my first baby in 2005.
 Since then I have met countless mothers with similar problems in the postpartum period yet this is something that is not talked about and usually kept secret.